Jake Chelios

-Jake Chelios (born March 8, 1991), also known as Jieke Kailiaosi, is an American-born professional ice hockey defenseman who is currently playing in China for Kunlun Red Star in the Kontinental Hockey League (KHL).
+Jake Chelios (born March 8, 1991), also known as Jieke Kailiaosi, is a former American professional ice hockey defenseman who played in China for Kunlun Red Star in the Kontinental Hockey League (KHL) for six seasons.
 Born in the United States, he represented China at the 2022 Winter Olympics.
 He previously played with the Detroit Red Wings of the National Hockey League (NHL).

 Playing career

 Chelios played with the Detroit Red Wings through to the under-18 level in the T1EHL.
 He later moved on to play junior hockey with the Chicago Steel in the United States Hockey League (USHL).
 He committed to play collegiate hockey with Michigan State University in the Big Ten Conference.

 Undrafted, Chelios made his professional debut following his senior year in 2013–14, playing alongside brother Dean with the Toledo Walleye of the ECHL before joining the Chicago Wolves of the AHL.

 After posting a breakout season in the 2015–16 campaign in scoring 31 points in 73 games with the Charlotte Checkers, Chelios was signed to his first NHL contract with parent affiliate, the Carolina Hurricanes on April 22, 2016.
 He re-signed with Carolina on June 27, 2017.

 On July 1, 2018, the Detroit Red Wings signed Chelios to a one-year, two-way contract.
 On March 29, 2019, the Red Wings recalled Chelios from the Grand Rapids Griffins under emergency conditions.
 Before being recalled, he recorded one goal and 13 assists in 59 games for the Griffins.
 He made his NHL debut later that same day in a game against the New Jersey Devils.
 Upon making his debut, he became the sixth father-son combination in Red Wings history, joining Sid and Gerry Abel, Adam and Andy Brown, Bill and Peter Dineen, Gordie and Mark Howe, and Jimmy Peters Sr. and Jimmy Peters Jr. Chelios played out the season with the Red Wings, going scoreless in 5 games, before he was returned to Grand Rapids for the playoffs.

 Chelios embarked on a career abroad as an impending free agent, agreeing to a two-year contract with Chinese-based KHL club, Kunlun Red Star, on May 23, 2019.

+After six seasons and 277 games in the KHL, Chelios announced his retirement from professional hockey in August 2025.
+He scored 16 goals and 56 assists in his career with the Red Star, and retired as the franchise's leader in games played by a defenseman.